There are lots of options for small business email, choosing the right system can become quite daunting.

 Computer based email clients

-To set up email within any email client, you need the email settings from your provider.
+To set up an email within any email client, you need the email settings from your provider.

 To keep things simple at the initial stages of business, email forwarding can be set up.
 This is when the new business address ([email protected]) would redirect to another address.
 This could be one that you use already like [email protected]